Suggester/Documentation/admin/import.md

 Messages can only be added to the database **once**, re-using the command will not import the same suggestion twice, even if you delete it.

 ### Usage
-Use `.import (message override)` in a channel with suggestions or messages you want to import.
+Use `.import` in a channel to import the last **30** messages.

-### Arguments
-`message override`: The number of past suggestions you want to import (optional, 30 by default, 30 maximum per-command)

-!> If you need to import more than 30 suggestions **at once**, please contact our [support team](https://suggester.js.org/support).
+!> If you need to import more than 30 suggestions, please contact our [support team](https://suggester.js.org/support).
 You can only import the last 30 messages in the channel you're using the command in, which means if you need to import more you'll need to delete the last 30 messages after they were imported by the bot.

 ### Permissions
 To execute this command, the user must have the **Manage Server** permission or a configured [admin](/config/adminroles.md) role.